India to raise spending on job creation ahead of election

 “The budget makes the need once again to ramp up the virtuous cycle of investment and job creation,” Sitharaman said.

 India’s economy surpassed that of the United Kingdom last year to become the world’s fifth-largest.
 Its population is expected to overtake China’s in size this year.

+Despite steady economic growth, the Modi government has struggled to dismiss unemployment concerns and is under pressure to generate enough jobs, especially as it faces key state polls this year and a general election in 2024 which it is still expected to win.

 According to the Center for Monitoring Indian Economy, the unemployment rate stood at 8.3% in December, up from 6.5% in January 2022.

 The government is aiming for a budget deficit of 5.9% of India’s gross domestic product (GDP) for the 2023-24 financial year, lower than the 6.4% for this fiscal year.